It’s a new tax year and the best time to review your new year finances

 - Review your Marriage Allowance eligibility for last tax year and apply if applicable

 - Review interest received by you and your spouse and your eligibility for the Personal Savings Allowance.
-Consider moving money around to maximise your tax free interest.
+Consider moving money around to maximize your tax free interest.

 Review your new year finances